Motley Fool Dividend Investor vs Morningstar DividendInvestor: Which Dividend Service Wins?

 The two services define “dividend investing” differently, and that distinction matters.

 Morningstar DividendInvestor builds an income engine.
 The Dividend Select portfolio generates ~$32,930 in annual income from ~$985K invested, with a 3.3% weighted average yield.
-The Five and Dime List specifically targets companies with 10%+ dividend growth for five consecutive years — names like Broadcom (14.2% dividend CAGR), MSCI (20.6%), and Domino’s Pizza (18.5%).
-This is dividend growth investing with a compounding focus.
+The Five and Dime List specifically targets companies with 10%+ dividend growth for five consecutive years.
+This is dividend growth investing with a compounding focus — a process you can follow.

 Motley Fool Dividend Investor takes a broader approach.
 Its picks include traditional dividend stocks, REITs, and real estate-focused companies within Epic’s diversified portfolio philosophy.
 The service recommends 1 income pick per month as part of Epic’s 5-pick monthly cadence.
 The income component is designed to balance the growth-oriented picks from Stock Advisor, Rule Breakers, and Hidden Gems — not to be a standalone income strategy.

 For investors whose primary goal is building a reliable income stream, Morningstar DividendInvestor’s dedicated focus and income-tracking transparency (exact yields, annual income projections per holding) provides a more actionable framework.
-For investors who want some income exposure within a growth-first portfolio, Motley Fool Dividend Investor’s role inside Epic makes more sense.
+For investors who want some income exposure within a growth-first Fool ecosystem, Motley Fool Dividend Investor’s role inside Epic makes more sense — if you will actually use the other three scorecards.

 Price and Value

-Morningstar DividendInvestor costs $239/year for the digital edition as a standalone subscription.
+Morningstar DividendInvestor costs about $239/year for the digital edition as a standalone subscription, with a 30-day money-back window.
 You get the full Dividend Select portfolio, weekly updates, monthly newsletters, the Five and Dime List, and Morningstar’s proprietary ratings.

 Motley Fool Dividend Investor requires Epic membership at $299/year (promotional) or $499/year (list price).
 The extra cost includes four additional monthly picks across growth, innovation, and hidden gems — genuine value if you want a diversified portfolio.
-But if your primary goal is dividend income, you’re paying for services you may not need.
+But if your primary goal is dividend income, you’re paying for services you may not need, and the income sleeve itself is the lagging book.

 On a pure per-dollar basis for dividend research, Morningstar DividendInvestor delivers significantly more income-specific value.
-But if you factor in the 4 additional non-dividend picks Epic provides each month, the cost-per-recommendation math shifts in Motley Fool Dividend Investor’s favor — assuming you’ll use those other picks.
+If you factor in the 4 additional non-dividend picks Epic provides each month — including Stock Advisor’s +981% book — the cost-per-recommendation math shifts toward Motley Fool, assuming you’ll use those other picks.

 How to Decide